 A Certain William (Playwrights Canada Press, 2010) is a collection of plays in English translation by some of Francophone Canada’s most distinguished playwrights.
 Chronicling their fraught and changing relationship with Shakespeare, these plays emerge from a context in which language is tied to both personal and political identity.

 Wes Folkerth’s The Sound of Shakespeare (Routledge, 2002) reveals the surprising extent to which Shakespeare’s art is informed by the various attitudes, beliefs, practices and discourses that pertained to sound and hearing in his culture.

-Shakespeare commentary and performance today present us with a multiplicity of interpretations constructed and reconstructed from such diverse origins that the underlying evidence has become hidden by layers of reconceptualized meanings.
 What can or should count as evidence for the claims made by scholars and performers, and how should this evidence be organized?
-In Textual and Theatrical Shakespeare (University of Iowa Press, 1996), ten essayists answer these stimulating questions by exploring the possibilities for and the constraints upon useful communication among critics who come to Shakespeare from so many different directions.
+In Textual and Theatrical Shakespeare, ten essayists answer these stimulating questions by exploring the possibilities for and the constraints upon useful communication among critics who come to Shakespeare from so many different directions.